Mythall/Mythall-Generateur/README.md

 npm install

+Unix users:

+npm run dev

-Use 2 terminal for the following commands:
+Windows users - Use 2 terminal for the following commands:

 npm run watch

-npm run dev
+npm run emulator

 This will build & watch the project for you and run the firebase emulator on localhost:3000